Test Wake Word Detection Delay (WWDD)

 "Wake Word Detection Delay" (WWDD) is the minimum time that a particular device requires a user to pause between saying "Alexa" and speaking a request so that the Alexa Voice Service (AVS) reliably receives the entire request.
 For on-device clients with microphones (Alexa Built-in devices), Amazon requires that the WWDD is no more than 1 second.
 Ideally, the device audio input is implemented in such a way that the WWDD is zero.

 - Test steps

-The device must hear all of the request: "cat food to my shopping list."
-If the device hears any less than that (i.e. "food to my shopping list", "to my shopping list"), AVS will not provide an accurate response for the user's intent.
-If the device requires significant delay to accurately capture the whole request, saying the wake word will be a poor experience for the customer.
+The device must hear the entire request: "2 plus 7 plus 1."
+If the device hears any less than that, AVS can't provide an accurate response for the request.
+If the device requires significant delay to accurately capture the whole request, saying the wake word creates a poor experience for the customer.

 For more guidance, see Enable Cloud-Based Wake Word Verification and Requirements for Cloud-Based Wake Word Verification.

 For WWDD testing, place the Speech Speaker in a single location: 0.9 m from the device along the 90-degree path.
 To make sure that the DUT is able to respond, say something like "Alexa, what time is it?"

 For full instructions, learn how to Set up your Test Environment.

 To help test a device for WWDD, Amazon provides utterance audio files with the same request, but with increasing amounts of delay between "Alexa" and the start of the request.
 For example: "Alexa, (increasing delay here) 2 plus 7 plus 1."

 When testing, open the audio file with a particular delay built into the utterance, and then play that audio file 10 times.
 Each time, use the scoresheet to characterize the waking and the response of the device.